Publius Lollius Maximus: Historian

-while you practiced speaking in Rome, I reread at Praeneste.
+while you practise speaking in Rome, I reread at Praeneste.

 There is a possibility that Maximus could have been an ancient historian on Trojan history.
-Chaucer with his early readers, could well have believed in the existence of Maximus being an authority on history.
-However, there is no such historian, ancient or modern known to the world as Lollius Maximus.
-This claim can make available a major literary discovery of a lost work.
+Chaucer and his early readers could well have believed in Maximus' being an authority on history.
+However, there is no such historian, ancient or mediaeval, known to the world as Lollius Maximus.
+This claim can lead to a major literary discovery of a lost work.